Feel like a local

 If you take a ride around the city centre, the price should not exceed 250 CZK.
 Call a dispatcher (see the list) to avoid being ripped off.
 Always ask for a receipt!

 Watch other useful videos by Janek Rubeš (HONEST GUIDE), especially the video “10 Tourist Traps in Prague”.

 Get the printed book PRAGUE SUPERGUIDE .

 Check The Official Tourist Website for Prague PRAGUE.EU.
-You can download brochures with useful information and tips, e.g. Prague in Your Pocket, Prague Cafés, Wine in Prague and the newest Prague Preview.
+You can download brochures with useful information and tips, e.g. Prague: Pocket Guide and guide books on Culture, Cafés, Wine, Beer, Green Spaces or Hidden Stories.

 fashion, design & jewellery stores